algoplexity/cybernetic-intelligence/modern-slavery-5/KGRAG-Analyst-Co-Pilot/00_START_HERE.md

 3. Run all cells. **This will take many hours.** The script will save checkpoints, so if it times out, you can re-run the training cell to resume.
 4.  **After training is complete,** you can safely delete the large `training_checkpoints/` and `optimizer.pt` files to save space.

-This is the final, definitive plan.
-It is simple, correct, and provides a truly lean and effective handover package.
 ---